robertalpha/rocketleague-announcer/docs/config.md

 If you want to use your own samples, you can add these samples to the directory mapped by the environment variable `SAMPLES_DIR`.
+The Rocket League Announcer uses [Discord Voice](https://github.com/Janoz-NL/discord-voice) to load and play the samples.
+Read the documentation for more information about the posibilities.
-You'll need to create a mapping file to map these samples to the different announcements.
+To map the announcements to these samples you need to create a mapping file.
+The mapping file is explained in the [mapping](mapping.md) section.